duddukuribalacharan777/Plannerz/DSA/README.md

 # DSA - Data Structures and Algorithms Implementation

-This folder contains the Java implementation of an Event Management System using Data Structures and Algorithms concepts.
+This folder contains the Java implementation of **Plannerz** using Data Structures and Algorithms concepts.

 ## Overview